yschroe/chessalyzer.js/README.md

 ## Custom Trackers

 If you want to have other stats tracked you can easily create a custom tracker.
-Ideally you derive your tracker from the `Tracker.Base` class, which comes with built-in performance tracking and warnings, if the structure of your tracker isn't correct.
+You must derive your tracker from the `Tracker.Base` class.

-Your tracker must have the following two properties:
+Your tracker also must have the following properties:

 -   `type`:
     The type of your tracker.
 Either move based (`this.type = 'move'`) or game based (`this.type = 'game'`).

+-   `path`:
+    Variable which contains the path of the file your custom tracker is defined in.
+You can use `this.path = import.meta.url;` for this.
+Your Tracker MUST be defined in a separate file and it must be the only object that is exported from that file.
+Background: Since the data passed to the worker thread is serialized first, you can't pass non-primitive types to the worker it.
+So the library dynamically imports the Custom Tracker provided in the path variable into the Worker Thread.
+In there the Tracker will be instantiated as normal.
+(If you happen to know a better way for passing classes into a worker thread, let me know.
+The current solution is a bit hacky but it works.)

 -   `track(data)`:
      The main analysis function that is called during the PGN processing.
 Depending on your `type` the function is called after every half-move (move-typed trackers) or after every game (game-typed trackers).
 The `data` object contains the following properties:

-    -   For move-typed trackers:
+    -   For move-typed trackers: A `MoveData` object with the following properties:

+        ```typescript
+        interface MoveData {
-        -   `san`: The processed move in standard algebraic notation (e.g. `'Nxe3'`)
+            // The processed move in standard algebraic notation (e.g. 'Nxe3')
+            san: string;

-        -   `player`: The moving player (`'b'` or `'w'`)
+            // The moving player ('b' or 'w')
+            player: string;

-        -   `piece`: The moving piece (e.g. `Pa` for the a-pawn)
+            // The moving piece (e.g. 'Pa' for the a-pawn)
+            piece: string;

-        -   `castles`: If the move is castling it's either `'O-O'` or `'O-O-O'`.
-Empty string else
+            // If the move is castling it's either 'O-O' or 'O-O-O', null else
+            castles: string;

+            // Contains the coordinates of the move
+            move: {
+                // Start coordinates of the move (e.g. [0,0]).
+                from: number[];

+                // Target coordinates of the move (e.g. [7,0]).
+                to: number[];
+            };

+            // In case of pawn promotion contains the piece the pawn promotes to (e.g. 'Q'), null else
+            promotesTo: string;

-        -   `takes`: If the move contains taking another piece, takes is an object with following properties:
+            // If the move contains taking another piece, takes is an object with following properties, null else
+            takes: {

-            -   `piece`: The piece that is taken (e.g. `Pa` for the a-pawn)
+                // The piece that is taken (e.g. 'Pa' for the a-pawn)
+                piece: string;

-            -   `pos`: Board coordinates of the taken piece.
-Is equal to the `to` property in all cases but 'en passant'
+                // Board coordinates of the taken piece.
+Is equal to the move.to property in all cases but 'en passant'

-            Is `{}` if no piece is taken

-        -   `promotesTo`: In case of pawn promotion contains the piece the pawn promotes to (e.g. 'Q'), empty string else
-        -   `from`: Start coordinates of the move (e.g. `[0,0]`). `[-1,-1]` in case the move is the result (e.g. `1-0`).
-        -   `to`: Target coordinates of the move (e.g. `[7,0]`). `[-1,-1]` in case the move is the result (e.g. `1-0`).
+                pos: number[];
+            };
+        }
+        ```

     -   For game-typed trackers:
-        `data` is an object that contains `{key: value}` entries, where `key` is the property in the PGN (e.g. `'WhiteElo'`, case sensitive) and `value` is the respective value of the property.
+        `data` is an object that contains `{key: value}` entries, where `key` is the property in the header of the PGN (e.g. `'WhiteElo'`, case sensitive) and `value` is the respective value of the property.
 The property `data.moves` is an array that contains the moves of the game in standard algebraic notation.

 -   `add(tracker)`:
     Function that is only required for multithreading.
 This function gets passed a Tracker object of the same type.
 In the function you need to define how the statistics of two trackers are added together.
 See [Multithreaded analyses section](#multithreaded-analysis) for an example.

+-   `nextGame()` (opt.):
+    Optional method that is called for move-type trackers after the last move of every game.
+You can use this to do end-of-game stuff inside your tracker, like storing and resetting statistics for the current game.

--   `finish()`:
+-   `finish()` (opt.):
     Optional method that is called when all games have been processed.
-Can be used for example to clean up or sort the data of the tracker.
+Can be used for example to clean up or sort the data in the tracker.

+# Heatmap Presets

+TODO

 # Visualisation